 The Saint Francis mission to "Become That Someone" began long before logos, colors and fonts.

 Our university branding theme, “become that someone” speaks to our Catholic-Franciscan mission to help students grow into compassionate, caring, successful professionals.
-The values of generosity, respect, discovery, and joy run deep in our culture, and attract students with a devotion to shape the world.
+The values of faith, generosity, respect, discovery, and joy run deep in our culture, and attract students with a devotion to shape the world.

 This branding theme celebrates the transformational process that cultivates leaders and prepares students to become that someone who makes a difference in the lives of others.